dylanrylee/museotrack/README.md

-# MuseoTrack – Museums & Artifacts Web App
+# MuseoTrack – Museums & Artifacts Website
 ### Created by Dylan Dizon, Keenan Hanaerin-Balczer, and Anmol Ratol

 MuseoTrack is a full-stack museum management system built to streamline operations for museum staff while enhancing the experience for visitors.
 The platform supports multiple user roles — supervisors, employees, and visitors — and enables secure interactions such as artifact management, exhibit planning, and user reviews.